arunharshan/warwick-organic/README.md

 5. Create a .gitignore file and add the plain text, node_modules/

-6. To run the server: npm run start, which will run the page in localhost://5000 if the dev/prod in server.js is not configured.
+6. To <b>run the server: npm run server</b>, which will run the page in localhost://5000 if the dev/prod in server.js is not configured.

 Go throught the simple step by step setup process below:(ignore package.json and other common bundle files)